hihihihinick/rnsimgtotheme/README.md

 - For best results, use images with a clear color palette.
 - Large images may take longer to process.
 You can resize your image for quicker results without significantly affecting the theme colors generated.

-## License

-Feel free to fill in any additional details, specify the license, and provide any other necessary information.